nktice/AMD-AI/SallyAIRiddle.md

 TheBloke_Guanaco-33B-SuperHOT-8K-GPTQ - [mixed]
 [ answers 1 about half the time out of a dozen random tests. ]

+TheBloke_hippogriff-30b-chat-GPTQ - [pass]
+`"Sally has 1 sister because she is one of the 2 girls in her family."`

 TheBloke_llama2-22B-daydreamer-v2-GPTQ - [fail]
 [ From several attempts: Deluded, verbose, repititious. ]